-2018 out of zone enrolments open now.
+2018 out of zone enrolments have closed.

 The Board of Trustees invites applications for enrolment for all students wishing to attend Richmond Road School in 2018.

 Parents of students who live in the school zone should apply to assist the school to plan appropriately for next year.
 Students who live in the school zone are entitled to enrol at the school.

 If you would like to apply for our special programmes (bilingual classes) or out of zone placements: